 When is the last time you saw a billboard along the highway or saw a commercial on television and were able to communicate with its message?
 These forms of communication do not invite discussion.
 If your recruitment website user experience lacks a form of active engagement, then it is still no better than an advertisement.
 As recruiters, we should invite conversation and discussion.
 Contact and feedback forms are great ways to tell users that you not only allow engagement, but you welcome it.
 A well-designed recruitment website will also incorporate authentic calls-to-action that encourage users to reach out to your firm.
 Your recruitment website user experience needs to be one that brings you closer to clients and candidates.

 A recruitment website user experience relies on many things, but well-thought design, navigation and communication will provide your online presence with a solid foundation.
 And this is not to say I’ve forgotten what started this article: SEO and rankings.
-The quickest way to SEO success is to remember that your audience, your users, your clients and candidates should determine how your site is constructed.
+Remember that your audience should determine your site construction.
+This is the quickest way to SEO success.
 Working with a web design firm that truly understands the world of recruiting is the ideal way to ensure that your recruitment website user experience is one that is successful for all parties.